simonw/download-esm/README.md

 ## Warning

 This is **alpha software**.
-It works for downloading Observable Plot, but has not been tested against any other packages yet.
+It works for downloading Observable Plot, but has not been tested against many other packages yet.

 [Your help welcome](https://github.com/simonw/download-esm/issues/2) in testing this further!